20 Reasons Why You Visit and Love India Travel

 11. Indian food

 Food in India is often served on a ‘Thali’ – a tray or plate containing many dishes.
-In some places of India, meals are eaten rice (chawal); in others, flatbreads (roti) are preferred.
+In some places, meals are eaten with rice (chawal); in others, flatbreads (roti) are preferred.

 Note: You may be invited to wash your hands before eating.